tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 TODO implementation:

-- Add the check with the current player even if the current player is not being involved, so that no one else than the current player really can make transactions at her turn.
+- Add the check with the current player even if the current player is not being involved, so that no one else than the current player really can make transactions at her turn (check for "being allowed to run this transaction on your quota")
+- Add passwords checks

 TODO: Remarks during the presentation